Tanziti/tanziti/README.md

-## Part-time Trophy Hunter.
-Full-time Coder.👋
+## Full-time Coder.
+Part-time Trophy Hunter on PLaystation Network. 👋
-### I like making simple foods with fancy names (currently making Creme Brulee)
+### I like making simple foods with fancy names (wink. wink.
+Creme Brulee)

 <!--
 **Tanziti/tanziti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.